 If you're visiting on a Saturday between May and October, the Ballyvaughan Farmers' Market has everything you'll need for a picnic.

-Journey to the center of the earth – almost – then emerge to roar from the top of the stunning Cliffs of Moher.Explore Day 2
+Journey to the centre of the earth – almost – then emerge to roar from the top of the stunning Cliffs of Moher.Explore Day 2

 Venture into a magical underworld

 You can't visit this part of the world without going underground – at least for a little while.
 Deep down in the Aillwee Cave, nestled into a limestone terraced mountainside, you can seek out fossils, explore beautiful caverns and wander through the chasms and bridges carved through the limestone over millions of years.
 Don't want to go below ground?
 Take a Hawk Walk with a feathered friend at the Aillwee Cave & The Birds of Prey Centre.